Buttercup

 Go for the cafe-bistro lane, not a high-ceremony meal

 The strongest fit is a casual meal where the all-day cafe / Italian-leaning bistro identity and Star Wine List recognition both matter.
-The verified cuisine description points toward approachable cafe-bistro territory rather than a narrowly defined regional concept, so this is a reasonable pick when the group wants something relaxed and flexible.
+The cuisine points toward approachable cafe-bistro territory rather than a narrowly defined regional concept, so this is a reasonable pick when the group wants something relaxed and flexible.

 Best use case: flexible cafe-bistro plans, with later hours on weekends